Hussein-Mahfouz/flowcluster/README.md

 The package provides a function to create a distance matrix from a data frame of OD pairs, and then pass that matrix to a clustering algorithm.
 The current distance matrix is an implementation of the flow distance and flow dissimilarity measures described in (Tao and Thill 2016).
-For more details on the flowcluster package implementation, see (Mahfouz and Lovelace 2025).
+See (Mahfouz et al. 2025) for an example of how this package can be used to cluster flows for applied transportation research.

 ### Data preparation